Joanna of Austria, Grand Duchess of Tuscany: Early years

 Joanna was born in Prague, the youngest of 15 children, the youngest daughter of Ferdinand I, Holy Roman Emperor and Anna of Bohemia and Hungary.
-She never knew her mother and eldest sister as her mother died two days after Joanna's birth and her sister Elisabeth of Austria, Queen of Poland, died two years before Joanna was born.
+She never knew her mother and eldest sister as her mother died two days after Joanna's birth and her sister Elisabeth, Queen of Poland, died two years before Joanna was born.

 Her paternal grandparents were Philip I of Castile and Joanna of Castile.
 Her maternal grandparents were King Vladislaus II of Bohemia and Hungary, and Anna of Foix-Candale.
 Through her father, Joanna was also a descendant of Isabella I of Castile and Mary of Burgundy.

 In the winter of 1547, the widowed Emperor Ferdinand I entrusted all his unmarried daughters to the care of nuns in the monastery in Innsbruck.
 Only once, in 1552, during the invasion of the Tyrol by the Protestant army under the command of Maurice, Elector of Saxony, did Joanna and her sisters Magdalena, Margaret, Barbara and Helena, spend some time outside the monastery at Bruneck Castle.

 Joanna received a deeply religious Catholic upbringing.
 The characteristic features of her education, based on the writings of the Jesuits Peter Canisius and Diego Laynez, were religiosity and charity.
 Her confessors were also Jesuits.